 10. Play 20 Questions

-- With any of the games mentioned, you can add extra motivation for your kids to participate by offering prizes to the winners.
+- Add extra motivation for your kids to participate by offering prizes to the winners.

 - Prizes can be anything from a special treat to extra spending money to first choice of beds or restaurants.

-- Make sure you have the needed items for each of the activities you plan to use, such as your playlist, scavenger hunt lists, and audiobooks.
+- Make sure you have the needed items for each of the activities you plan to use, such as your playlist, scavenger hunt lists, and audiobooks, before starting your trip.

 - It’s a good idea to have a notebook and pen with you in the car so you can jot down some ideas on the fly or keep score during the games.